 The MEASURE screens are intended to be used as a very quick means of looking up critical values during operation or troubleshooting.

 6.23 Calibration Menu [CAL]

 The calibration menu contains items for frequent calibration of user parameters.
-There are four items in this list: Cal Chlor, Cal Temp, Set Range, and Cal Zero.
+There are four items in this list: Cal O_3 , Cal pH (if enabled), Cal Temp and Set Range.